Blake-Madden/tinyexpr-plusplus/TinyExprChanges.md

   - `and`: returns true (i.e., non-zero) if all conditions are true (accepts 1-24 arguments).
   - `average`: returns the mean for a range of values (accepts 1-24 arguments).
   - `bitand`: bitwise AND.
   - `bitlrotate`: bitwise left rotate.
 Versions of this are available for 8-, 16-, 32-, and 64-bit integers (if supported by the platform).
-(Only available if compiled as C++20.)
   - `bitlshift`: left shift.
      Negative shift amount arguments (similar to *Excel*) are supported.
   - `bitnot`: bitwise NOT.
 Versions of this are available for 8-, 16-, 32-, and 64-bit integers (if supported by the platform).
   - `bitor`: bitwise OR.
   - `bitrrotate`: bitwise right rotate.
 Versions of this are available for 8-, 16-, 32-, and 64-bit integers (if supported by the platform).
-(Only available if compiled as C++20.)
   - `bitrshift`: right shift.
      Negative shift amount arguments (similar to *Excel*) are supported.
   - `bitxor`: bitwise XOR.